Sales Pipeline Management for High-Value Furniture: Best Practices for 2026

 Practice 5: Implement Pipeline Hygiene Discipline

 Pipelines decay without active maintenance.
-Establish regular hygiene practices:
+Establish regular hygiene practices: Weekly pipeline reviews (individual reps):- Update all opportunity stages based on recent activities

 - Remove dead/unresponsive leads (mark as "Lost" with reason)